 Mr. LaBoon next called on Mr. Steve Letbetter, chairman of the Transportation and Infrastructure Advisory Committee (TIAC) to present two resolutions for consideration.
-Mr. Letbetter first introduced the resolution opposing SB 123 that would change the appointment of the METRO.
+Mr. Letbetter first introduced the resolution opposing SB 123 that would change the appointment of the METRO Board.
 The bill proposes to give the City of Houston four appointments, as opposed to the current five, Harris County would have three and multi-city mayors would have two.
 TIAC studied the legislation and voted to oppose the bill because they felt that too much representation would be given to the county when ninety percent of the ridership revenue is generated from within the city.
 A motion was made, seconded and the resolution (attached) to oppose SB123 passed unanimously.

-The next resolution, opposing, HB 041, opposes an expansion of the Texas Transportation Commission.
-Again, after study by TIAC, it was was recommended to oppose

-the legislation because they felt that geographical representation on the commission, you would cause commissioners attempting to focus only on the transportation needs of their districts.
+The next resolution, opposing HB 041, opposes an expansion of the Texas Transportation Commission.
+After study by TIAC, it was recommended opposition to the legislation because they felt that geographical representation on the commission would cause commissioners to focus only on the transportation needs of their districts.
 A motion was made, seconded and the resolution (attached) opposing HB 041 passed unanimously.
 Mr. LaBoon thanked Mr. Letbetter for presenting the resolutions.

 In the absence of Ms. Deborah Cannon, chair of the Economic Development Advisory Committee (EDAC), the chairman called on Dr. Art Smith to present a resolution supporting funding for the Southeast Texas Biotechnology Park.
 Dr. Smith pointed out that the Partnership board took a very general position in November, 2000 in support of the park.
-The resolution Dr. Smith said that the resolution under consideration now is however was more specific in nature and supported local and state funding for the project. .
+Dr. Smith said that the resolution under consideration now is more specific in nature and supported local and state funding for the project.
 A motion was made, seconded and the resolution (attached) in support of the Southeast Texas Biotechnology Park funding passed unanimously.
 Mr. LaBoon thanked Dr. Smith for presenting the resolution.

 The chairman next reported on the upcoming media trip to New York and Washington.
-Scheduled to attend, along with himself, are Mayor Brown, Steve Miller, Deborah Cannon, Jim Kollaer, Pam Lovett, Jim Kollaer and Marilou Schopper, the Partnership’s vice president of communications.
+Scheduled to attend, along with himself, are Mayor Brown, Steve Miller, Deborah Cannon, Jim Kollaer, Pam Lovett, and Marilou Schopper, the Partnership’s vice president of communications.
 To date meetings are scheduled with Newsweek, the Wall Street Journal, the Washington Post and the D.C. bureau of the Houston Chronicle.
-The purpose of the trip is an attempt to mend some of the damage done to Houston during the presidential campaign and to tout the efforts the Houston business community are undertaking with regard to clean air.
+The purpose of the trip is an attempt to mend some of the damage done to Houston during the presidential campaign and to tout the efforts the Houston business community are undertaking with regard to clean air and other initiatives.

 Mr. LaBoon then briefed the directors on the monthly lunch meeting with the Mayor stating that the city is currently facing some substantial budgetary challenges.
 They also addressed the issue of the fire and ambulance service personnel.

 Mr. LaBoon also reported that the Partnership supported the amicus brief supporting METRO’s light rail.
 In the brief, he said, we clearly enunciated why the Judge’s decision in this case was incorrect with regard to light rail.
-They are hoping for a favorable report as a response to the brief.
+We are hoping for a favorable report as a response to the brief and decision on the light rail line.

 Mr. LaBoon next called on Mr. Jim Kollaer, president and CEO of the Partnership, for the President’s Report.
-Mr. Kollaer reported on the position taken by the Executive Committee at their meeting on February 20 stating that they agreed to support the one percent of roadway construction costs to landscaping, otherwise known as the “Scenic Byways Program”.
-The money is expected to be pooled and also will be used to deal with certain bill board issues.
+Mr. Kollaer reported on the position taken by the Executive Committee at their meeting on February 20 stating that they agreed to support the legislation requiring that one percent of roadway construction costs be spent on landscaping.
+The money is expected to be pooled and also will be used to deal with certain billboard issues.

 Mr. Kollaer then introduced Ms. Deborah January-Bevers, the Partnership’s new Manager of the Business Issues and Quality of Life Committees.